 Pickleball is a rapidly growing sport that combines elements of tennis, badminton, and ping-pong.
 It is played on a badminton-size court with a slightly modified tennis net, a paddle, and a plastic ball.
 Designing a pickleball court requires careful planning and understanding of the court layout and design principles.
-This article provides a comprehensive guide on pickleball court diagram and layout planning, ensuring your court meets official standards and player needs.
+This article provides a comprehensive guide on residential outdoor pickleball courts installation diagram and layout planning, ensuring your court meets official standards and player needs.

 Understanding Pickleball Court Dimensions